harness/developer-hub/release-notes/delegate.md

 #### March 31, 2023, Harness version 78914, Harness Delegate version 78904

-Harness NextGen release 78914 includes the following changes for the Harness Delegate.
+Harness release 78914 includes the following changes for the Harness Delegate.

 ##### What's new

 - Added support for the latest Git CLI in the delegate maximal image.
 (DEL-6121)
   - The latest Git CLI is now included by default.

 #### Early access